-Knowing as young as 5 years old that she wanted to become a teacher, Betty H. Gaddis’ first instructor, Miss Texi Rule, really inspired her to get into the field.
-Aside from Miss Texi Rule, she also fondly recalls Dr. Warren Robbins, who was a guiding influence.
-She was the first member of her family to become a college graduate, and chose to become an educator because she was always curious and wanted to pass that along to others.
+As an educator of many subjects including music, art and physical education, Betty H. Gaddis would play with the kids during recess instead of just letting them go haywire.
+She also did after-school activities and led the cheerleading squad for many years, helping them to win many trophies.
+Although she knew as far back as 5 years old that she’d be a teacher, her very first instructor, Miss Texi Rule, was who really inspired her to get into the career.
+Aside from Miss Rule, she also fondly recalls Dr. Warren Robbins at Union College, who was a guiding influence.
+Ms. Gaddis was the first member of her family to become a college graduate.
+She chose to become an educator because she was always curious and wanted to pass that along to others.

-Retiring in 1996, Ms. Gaddis spent 32 years as an elementary teacher with the Knox County Board of Education in Gray and Corbin, Kentucky.
-During this time, she also taught mathematics workshops from 1984 to 1990 and consulted for the Knox Board of Education in Barbourville, Kentucky, from 1994 to 2001.
-She is a “super teacher” in reading, meaning she is among the most qualified teachers in her state to be providing such instruction.
-She also coached cheerleading teams, going on to win many trophies.
-One of Ms. Gaddis’ most notable accomplishments as an instructor was during one year when her class did a unit on Thanksgiving, going in depth and even measuring how big the actual Mayflower was.
+Retiring in 1996, Ms. Gaddis taught elementary school for the Knox County Board of Education in Gray and Corbin, Kentucky, beginning in 1964.
+In addition to this tenure, she taught mathematics workshops from 1984 to 1990 and consulted for the board in Barbourville, Kentucky, from 1994 to 2001.
+Ms. Gaddis is proud of how dedicated her school was to giving children memorable lessons.
+One year, they did a unit on Thanksgiving, going in-depth and even measuring how big the actual Mayflower was.
 Her students also made a cardboard reconstruction of that famous ship.
-She had them write diaries, as if they were passengers on their way to the New World, several of which went on to win state recognition.
+She had them write diaries as if they were passengers on their way to the New World, several of which went on to win state recognition.